“Among the immediate pleasures of diversity, “in” groups and “out” groups become untenable when variety is the most obvious commonality.”

 Just as adaptation is more efficient in genetically diverse populations, science itself benefits from including diverse minds with broad perspectives, varied cultures, and life experiences.
 In the Heath lab, we don’t tolerate our diversity – we celebrate it.
-These are some ways we will work to promote diversity, equity, and inclusion:
+These are some ways we will work to promote diversity, equity, inclusion, and access:

 - We will strive to change systems of rewards – at the university and in science – towards those that explicitly value and reward independence and creativity, mentoring and community engagement, inclusive teaching, and Diversity/Equity/Inclusion work.

-- We will keep an eye to the literature on implicit bias and how it affects minority, women, and LGBTQ+ scientists (and other identities) so that we can actively counter our own and others’ bias during recruitment and promotion at all levels, and in our teaching and mentoring work.
+- We will keep an eye to the literature on implicit bias and how it affects minority, women, disabled, and LGBTQ+ scientists (and other identities) so that we can actively counter our own and others’ bias during recruitment and promotion at all levels, and in our teaching and mentoring work.

 - We will open spaces for discussion and reflection about DEI issues: during lab meetings, in individual meetings, and in other shared discussions (e.g., on Heath lab Slack channel).